Tech stocks lead Wall Street lower, breaking winning streak

 Retailers, banks and communications companies also fell sharply amid the broad slide.

-Bond yields gained ground.
-The yield on the 10-year Treasury rose to 2.98% from 2.89% late Thursday.
+Bond yields gained ground, reflecting expectations of further interest rate hikes.
+The yield on the 10-year Treasury rose to 2.97% from 2.89% late Thursday.

 Big retailers including Walmart and Target have warned investors that inflation is crimping consumer spending.
 Department store owner Macy's will report its results next week.